PharmGKB/PharmCAT/docs/Disclaimers.md

 2. PharmCAT results are dependent on the supplied vcf calls for the queried positions (for technical information about PharmCAT input formatting and requirements, please go to [pharmcat.org](https://pharmcat.org/)).
 PharmCAT does not assume any reference calls for positions missing from the submitted vcf file; all missing queried positions are not considered in the allele determination process.
+However, if an allele that includes a missing position is defined by an additional position(s) for which calls are provided, the allele will be considered in the matching process based on the available information.
+This might lead to the output of multiple possible genotypes.
 See the [gene definition tables](https://github.com/PharmGKB/PharmCAT/releases) for more information about what positions are queried in the vcf file.
 Missing positions might alter the assigned genotype, subsequent phenotype prediction and CPIC recommendation.
-If the supplied vcf file is missing positions, those positions will be noted in Section III:
-   Allele Matching Details for each gene of this report.
+If the supplied vcf file is missing positions, those positions will be noted in Section III: Allele Matching Details for each gene of this report.
 For the most reliable allele determination, reference calls as well as variant calls in the vcf file for every queried position must be provided by the user.
 3. For cytochrome P450 genes, TPMT, NUDT15, UGT1A1, and SLCO1B1, the \*1 allele is defined by the absence of variation specified in the gene definition tables.
 This allele cannot be identified by variants; rather, \*1 is assigned by